redhat-appstudio/infra-deployments/components/monitoring/grafana/README.md

+---
-# Installing and configuring Grafana on the control-plane cluster
+title: Installing and configuring Grafana on the control-plane cluster
+---

 Note:
 This section uses the **Grafana cluster** term to refer to the cluster on which Grafana is deployed.